5 Ways to Increase Your Facebook Ads CTR in 2023

 When it comes to what a good CTR for Facebook ads is, the real answer is that it all depends.
 The optimal rate varies from sector to sector, from one campaign to the next, and from platform to platform.
 For example, with some platforms like Youtube a good CTR is around 20%.
 But you shouldn’t judge your Facebook ads by this number as Youtube is a highly interactive platform in general and tends to draw reactions from audiences a lot more than Meta platforms do.

 So, what is a good CTR for Facebook ads?
 A good CTR for a Facebook ad can be anywhere from 0.5% to 5%, depending on what type of ad you’re running and what industry or sector you’re targeting.
-Generally speaking, ads in the ecommerce and retail industries tend to have higher CTRs than those in other sectors, according to leading digital media buying agencies.
+Generally speaking, ads in the ecommerce and retail industries tend to have higher CTRs than those in other sectors, according to leading Meta advertising agencies.

 Why Is My Facebook Ads CTR Low & How Can I Fix It?